mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ## PyCharm vs VS Code paradigm

-Before moving to a practical example, to highlight how nobody agrees on how to use Docker let us look at Docker’s integration in PyCharm and VS Code.
+Before moving to the step-by-step, to highlight how nobody agrees on how to use Docker let us look at Docker’s integration in PyCharm and VS Code.

 PyCharm can be told to use Docker as a python environment and will create a new container whenever you open a console or run unit tests.
 You will still mostly be on your local machine, only using Docker to provide you with python environments on demand.
 You can use a `docker-compose.yml` file to supply your environment with specific bind mounts or environment variables.